 Investigations are carried out at least once per half term.

 Children explore, test, predict, develop their scientific vocabulary and develop ideas in their science lessons

 Never heard the word grid is used at the beginning and the end of the unit to assess understanding and measure progress

 Quizzes and a short end of unit test linked to the KIRFs are used to measure progress and identify next steps

 KIRFs (Key Instant Recall Facts) are used to support retrieval and develop long term memory of key facts

 Science homework is given every half term as part of our homework grid

-This year, we are working towards gaining the Primary Science Quality Mark (PSQM).
+This year, we have gained the Primary Science Quality Mark (PSQM).
 This demonstrates our commitment in embedding Science across our curriculum.